tc39/how-we-work/champion.md

 Once a propoal reaches Stage 4,
 - **Archive the proposal repository**.
 A proposal at Stage 4 will not have further changes; any future changes would be separate proposals against the main specification.
 - **Ensure that good documentation is available**.
 Ideally, you developed documentation earlier in the proposal process; now, it's essential that documentation at all levels be good quality for a broad community of JavaScript developers to use.
-- **Switch from shims/ponyfills to polyfills** for standard library proposals.
-Polyfills defer to built-in implementations and install their results on the global environment.
-Now that your proposal is standard, you can do the same, and benefit from better performance of native implementations when available.
+- **Move polyfills from exporting as a module to conditionally patching the environment** for standard library proposals.
+Once a proposal is at Stage 4, it makes sense to defer to the built-in implementation when available, as there will not be more changes to the semantics.
+This allows developers to benefit from better performance of native implementations when available.
 However, there are compatibility risks to widely deplying in polyfill form before the proposal is standard.